shubham9560/posist/README.md

 #Posist

 This project is created for posist test;
-Compile this code g++ compiler and run the code
+Compile this code using g++ compiler and run the code